rustaceanrob/wdef/README.md

 ### Motivation

 The purpose of a standarized file format is to decrease the chance of loss of funds in the case of wallet recovery or inheritance.
 BIP32 seed phrases are not sufficient information to recover a wallet if multiple signers are used, a non-standard derivation path is used, or if the recoveree does not know what to do with such seed phrase.
-A unified file format allows for "one-click" backups and recoveries for descriptor-based bitcoin wallets.
+Moreover, seed phrases must be entered into a device to recover wallet public keys.
+A unified file format allows for "one-click" backups and recoveries for descriptor-based bitcoin wallets, and allows for watch-only wallet recoveries without entering seed phrases into potentially untrusted devices.

 ### Definitions